Prevent discrimination and value diversity

 Industrial tribunal claims and discrimination

-Aggrieved individuals have the right to bring their complaints of alleged discrimination in employment to the Fair Employment Tribunal, in the case of complaints of religious or political discrimination, or to an industrial tribunal, in the case of all other equality grounds.
+Aggrieved individuals have the right to bring their complaints of alleged discrimination in employment to the Fair Employment Tribunal, in the case of complaints of religious, similar philosophical belief or political discrimination, or to an industrial tribunal, in the case of all other equality grounds.

-Any claim to an industrial tribunal will normally have to be brought by the employee concerned within three months of the alleged discriminatory act occurring.
-However, in cases of religious or political discrimination, claims in the Fair Employment Tribunal normally have to be brought within three months of the claimant’s date of knowledge of the alleged act of discrimination or within six months of the date of the alleged act, whichever is the earlier.
+Any claim to an industrial tribunal will normally have to be brought by the claimant concerned within three months of the alleged discriminatory act occurring.
+However, in cases of religious, similar philosophical belief or political discrimination, claims in the Fair Employment Tribunal normally have to be brought within three months of the claimant's date of knowledge of the alleged act of discrimination or within six months of the date of the alleged act, whichever is the earlier.

-However, in the case of current employees, the tribunal would expect them to raise a formal grievance with you before bringing the claim.
+Furthermore, in the case of current employees, the tribunal would expect them to raise a formal grievance with you before bringing the claim.
 See managing conflict.
-If they fail to do so, it may reduce the amount of any compensation it may award to the employee by up to 25 per cent.
+If they fail to do so, it may reduce the amount of any compensation it may award to the employee by up to 50 per cent.

 Read more on handling grievances.